rasg-affiliates/21cmSense/joss-paper/paper.md

 `21cmSense` provides a simple interface for computing the expected sensitivity of radio interferometers that aim to measure the 21cm line of neutral hydrogen.
-This field is growing rapidly, with a number of experiments currently underway or in the planning stages. `21cmSense` provides a tool for the design of these experiments [see e.g. @pober14, @pober16, @kolopanis19], and also for forecasting parameter constraints from the data they will produce [see e.g. @greig15, @greig18, @breitman2023].
+This field is growing rapidly, with a number of experiments currently underway or in the planning stages. `21cmSense` provides a tool for the design of these experiments, as already used in [@pober14; @pober16; @Greig2020], and also for forecasting parameter constraints from the data they will produce, as seen in eg. [@Greig2015; @Greig2017; @Greig2018, @Breitman2024].

 # Citations